I have a travel quiz for you.

 A lot of people might say that holidaying in your own city is a bit of a dull prospect because they’ve already seen everything it has to offer.
 But, I would challenge any reader of this article to say they’d seen all of the attractions listed above, here or anywhere else.
 The fact is there are always places in and around your home city that you’ve heard about but never quite got round to visiting.
 And of course, you can also feel terribly green by holidaying at home.
 All that pollution from driving or sailing or, worst of all flying, will be avoided and you can feel noble and public-spirited for avoiding such wickedness.

-The accommodation’s cheaper, getting around is so much less complicated and the staycationer can always impress their fellow travellers with their local knowledge including all the best places to eat.
+The accommodation’s cheaper, getting around is so much less complicated and the staycationer can always impress their fellow travelers with their local knowledge including all the best places to eat.
 It makes you wonder why anyone ever goes anywhere else really…